-• Medal for the first three places of each Age Category Male and Female.
+- Trophies for the first three places in the Male and Female 110k ranking. - Medal for the first three places in each 110k Age Category, Male and Female.

 Important: For the award ceremony, runners already awarded prizes in General will not be considered in the age category Awards, so the more runners can access podiums.